Tutorial: Create your first AWS CDK app - AWS Cloud Development Kit (AWS CDK) v2

 Congratulations!
 You've completed this tutorial and have used the AWS CDK to successfully create, modify, and delete resources in the AWS Cloud.
 You're now ready to begin using the AWS CDK.

-To learn more about using the AWS CDK in your preferred programming language, see Working with the AWS CDK in supported programming languages.
+To learn more about using the AWS CDK in your preferred programming language, see Work with the AWS CDK library.

 For additional resources, see the following: